 Tendon and ligament injuries may also demand a surgical procedure.

-Bike accident injuries can be life-changing, and if you’ve been injured in a bike accident, a lawyer may be able to help.
+Bike accident injuries can be life-changing, and if you’ve been injured in a bike accident, a good injury lawyer may be able to help.
 Your injuries, if sustained by the negligence of another person or party, demands compensation.

 Your injuries may have long-term consequences.